Yeffry921/React-Test-App/README.md

-- Testing and playing around with react
+- First React App, mainly for learning and testing purposes